mnvtrvd/sv2fsm/README.md

 - all case and conditional (if/else if/else) statements NEED a "begin" and "end".
 (I know one-liners are possible, but the parser I created isn't currently capable of doing so)
+- must use enum to define state names and variables (apparently this isn't universal)
-- works with multiple always_comb blocks, but NOT multiple FSMs in the same file
+- works with multiple always_comb blocks, but NOT multiple FSMs in the same file (only 1 enum)

 ## Build/Run: